 Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash equivalents held.
-The Company maintains cash equivalents in the Gabelli U.S. Treasury Money Market Fund, which invests fully in instruments issued by the U.S. government.
+The Company maintains cash equivalents in U.S. treasury bills with maturities of three months or less and a Gabelli U.S. Treasury Money Market Fund, which invests fully in instruments issued by the U.S. government.
 The concentration of credit risk with respect to advisory fees receivable is generally limited due to the short payment terms extended to clients by the Company.